MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-405-Federal-Health-Insurance-Aged-Disabled/subpart-I-Determinations-Redeterminations-Reconsiderations-Appeals-Under-Original-Medicare-Part-A-Part-B/subjectgroup-ECFR533a2e506b78025-Reconsideration/section-405.976.md

 (2) *Overpayment cases involving multiple beneficiaries who have no liability.* In an overpayment case involving multiple beneficiaries who have no liability, the QIC may issue a written notice only to the appellant.

-(b) *Content of the notice.* The reconsideration must be in writing and contain -
+(b) *Content of the notice.* The reconsideration must be in writing and contain—

 (1) A clear statement indicating whether the reconsideration is favorable or unfavorable;